 William Huang

 I am a PhD Student in Electrical and Computer Engineering at the University of California, Los Angeles (UCLA) advised by Professor Yang Zhang in the Human-Centered Computing & Intelligent Sensing Lab.
+I am currently supported by the NSF Graduate Research Fellowship (NSF GRFP).

 Previously, I worked at Pacific Northwest National Laboratory as an Applied Decision Systems and Analytics Intern, Intel 3DAT as a Biomechanics Co-Op, UCLA Athletics as the Data Analytics and Sports Science Project Lead, and the National Institutes of Health – Office of AIDS Research as a Data Science Fellow.